DevMountain/qa_student_assignments/units/unit_2_engineering/2.15/project2.10.md

 ## Solutions

-Your presentation is your baby, make it your own.
+Your presentation is 100% your baby.
 Linked below are a couple of examples of similar presentations that may help guide your own efforts.

 - <a target="\_blank" href="https://drive.google.com/file/d/1R9HE0saIJ6QX_rIOWYgxOdzQBUC5JRv-/view?usp=sharing">Stephanie
   (Solo Project)</a>